fsb-edu/PythonBook/chapters/intro.md

-# <center> Welcome to Python and Pandas for Food Scientists </center>
+# <center> Python and Pandas for Food Scientists </center>

 ![python logo](../images/python-logo.png)

-Programming nowdays is becoming interdisciplinary and part of many professions, thus having programming knowledge is becoming more and more important.
-Given the flexibility and capabilites of Python, throughout this book we are going to give an introduction to programming with Python and help you master the programming logic and concepts.
-At the same time, this book can serve as a cheatsheet that you can consult whenever stuck somewhere in the endless Python world.
-Enjoy!
+Welcome to this Python course!
+In today's world, programming has become an integral part of any field of study, including Food Science, thus familiarizing yourself with a language like Python is of great importance if you want to not only streamline your own work but also understand other people's code.

+Python is an incredibly versatile programming language - this book aims at introducing all the basic concepts which you need to comfortably use it in your daily work.
+We hope that going through the theory and exercises presented here will allow you to familiarize yourself with Python - if you already have experience with coding you may also treat this book as a cheatsheet or a reference.

+Happy coding!